Miss-Arooj/Generate-Portfolio/README.md

-This repository contains code to generate Portfolio usinf react.
+Hi Guys, this repository contains code to generate Portfolio using react.